Cellular automata can classify data by inducing trajectory phase coexistence: Model and simulation details

 To classify images we need a suitable order parameter $\phi$.
-One possibility is to consider the state of a given cell\c{gers1997codi} or count types of local environment, but these break translational invariance and are biased toward certain image types, respectively.
-An alternative, borrowed from studies of glasses, is {\em activity}, the number of changes of state of a cell in the course of a simulation.
+One possibility is to consider the state of a given cell\c{gers1997codi} or to count types of local environment, but these break translational invariance and are biased toward certain image types, respectively.
+An alternative, borrowed from studies of glasses, is {\em activity}, the total number of changes of state of all cells in the course of a simulation.
 Activity is a simple measure that does not affect translational invariance and is not biased toward any particular spatial pattern.
-Let $A_j(T)$ be the number of configuration changes under the action of the automaton, starting from image $j\in[1,M]$ of the training minibatch, and let $a_j(T) = A_j(T)/(NT)$ be its intensive counterpart.
-We define \beq \phi \equiv \frac{1}{M_{{\bar{\alpha}}}} \sum_{C(j) \neq \alpha} a_j(T) -\frac{1}{M_\alpha} \sum_{C(j) = \alpha} a_j(T), \eeq where the first sum runs over all $M_{{\bar{\alpha}}} \equiv M-M_\alpha$ images not of class $\alpha$ in the minibatch, and the second sum runs all $M_\alpha$ images of class $\alpha$ ($C(j)$ returns the class of image $j$).
+If $S_i(t)$ is the state of cell $i$ at time $t$, then we define activity \beq A(T)\equiv \sum_{t=0}^{T-1} \sum_{i=1}^N \left(1-\delta_{S_i(t),S_i(t+1)} \right) \eeq as the total number of changes of state of all cells under the action of the automaton.
+Here $\delta_{x,y}$ is the Kronecker delta, equal to 1 if $x=y$ and 0 otherwise.
+We further define $A_j(T)$ as the value of \eq{act} upon starting from image $j$, i.e. upon setting $S_i(0) = B_{i,j}$ for all $i$, where $B_{i,j}$ is the binary pixel pattern of image $j$ (shown for one image in \f{fig_schematic}(a)).
+Let \beq a_j(T) \equiv \frac{A_j(T)}{NT}\in [0,1] \eeq be the scaled counterpart of $A_j(T)$.
+We then define the order parameter \beq \phi \equiv \frac{1}{M_{{\bar{\alpha}}}} \sum_{C(j) \neq \alpha} a_j(T) -\frac{1}{M_\alpha} \sum_{C(j) = \alpha} a_j(T), \eeq where the first sum runs over all $M_{{\bar{\alpha}}} \equiv M-M_\alpha$ images not of class $\alpha$ in the minibatch, and the second sum runs all $M_\alpha$ images of class $\alpha$ ($C(j)$ returns the class of image $j$).
+Note that $\phi$ is a property of the minibatch, not of individual automaton trajectories, and has range $[-1,1]$ in principle and $[0,1]$ in practice, given the initial conditions and acceptance criterion of the search scheme.
 The instruction to maximize \eq{phi} is the instruction to find an automaton whose dynamics is inactive if initiated from an image of class $\alpha$, and as active as possible otherwise.

+We note that the model and simulation algorithm are translationally invariant, but not rotationally invariant (by design, because the class of a number is not invariant to rotation).
+Rotational invariance (and other symmetries) could be imposed during the search scheme, by limiting the search to automaton rules that respect those symmetries.
+Here we carry out a general search, with no restrictions.